joannaarreola/SQL/Customer Order Analytics Project.md

 ***Insight:*** The top 3 cities were San Francisco, Los Angeles, and New York City in both months.
 Revenue for San Francisco was 1.5x that of Los Angeles.
 Los Angeles and New York brought in similar numbers.
 The city that generated the least revenue was Austin in both months.

-**Question:** Identify the top performing products in each major revenue-generating city.
+**Question:** Identify the top performing products in each city.
 Are there any differences in preferences?

-**Approach:** Used `substr` to filter by city and included product along with revenue per city.
+**Approach:** Used multiple ctes and a window function to first identify revenue per product by city, then rank those, and select the top 3 per city.
 ```
-SELECT
+with revenue_per_product as (
+    select
         substr(location, instr(location, ',') + 1,
-        instr(substr(location, instr(location, ',') + 1), ',') - 1) AS city,
+            instr(substr(location, instr(location, ',') + 1), ',') - 1) as city,
         product,
-    sum(price*quantity) as revenue
+        sum(price * quantity) as revenue
-FROM BIT_DB.JanSales
+    from JanSales
     group by city, product
+),

+product_rankings as (
+select city, product, revenue,
-order by revenue desc
+    rank() over (partition by city order by revenue desc) AS revenue_rank
+from revenue_per_product
+)

+select city, product, revenue, revenue_rank
+from product_rankings
+where revenue_rank <= 3
+order by city, revenue_rank
 ```
 *Repeat for February*

-***Insight:*** The top products in San Francisco, Los Angeles and New York City were the Macbook Pro Laptop, iPhone, Google Phone, and ThinkPad Laptop.
+***Insight:*** The products repeatedly appearing in the top rankings are the Thinkpad laptop, Macbook pro laptop, iPhone, and Google phone in both months.

 ### **4. Customer Behavior**
 **Question:** How many customers placed orders in January and February?

 **Approach:** Used `DISTINCT` to count unique customer account numbers.
 ```
-SELECT count(distinct acctnum) FROM BIT_DB.customers
+select count(distinct acctnum) from BIT_DB.customers
-INNER JOIN BIT_DB.JanSales
+inner join BIT_DB.JanSales
 on customers.order_id = JanSales.orderid
-WHERE length(JanSales.orderid) = 6
+where length(JanSales.orderid) = 6
-AND JanSales.orderid <> 'Order ID';
+and JanSales.orderid <> 'Order ID';
 ```
 *Repeat for February*